debiasing/AMSEL/README.md

 jupyter lab adaptive_model_selection.ipynb
 ```

-> **💡 Note on Caching:** The first run for each dataset will take some time as it computes features and trains all candidate models.
+> ⏳ **Note on Execution Time and Caching**: Please be aware that the first time you run the experiment for a given dataset, it will be computationally intensive.
+On a modern GPU (e.g., an NVIDIA RTX 3090), this initial run can take approximately 30-90 minutes as it involves extracting features from the entire dataset and training the full family of candidate models.
 These artifacts are cached in the `outputs/[dataset_name]/` directory.
 Subsequent runs will be much faster!
 To re-run from scratch, simply delete the `.pkl` files in that folder.

 ### Reproducing Hyperparameter Search (Optional)